NCWF Scholarships for Future Wildlife Professionals

 For more than 50 years, North Carolina Wildlife Federation has provided scholarships and grants to help hundreds of North Carolina students pursue their dreams of studying and working in the conservation field.

-Through the North Carolina Wildlife Federation financial aid program, we provide up to seven grants to full-time students (graduate or undergraduate) who are enrolled in and attending an accredited NC college or university, including 2-year programs.
+NCWF provides up to seven grants to full-time students (graduate or undergraduate) who are enrolled in and attending an accredited NC college or university, including two-year programs.
 Eligible students must be majoring in the areas of wildlife, fisheries, forestry, conservation or the environment.

 Want to help?
 Underwrite a Student Scholarship